The views expressed in the essays, analyses and opinions as Community Voices are those of the authors exclusively and not those of Salish Current.

 For too long, we’ve been trying to lower the bar on elections security in order to expand participation.
 This has come back to bite us, as we have seen with this current national furor.
 Nothing is safer than having poll workers check to make sure that every person who casts a ballot has the right to do so, and making sure ballots are collected securely, guarded and maintained.
 In a time when internet breaches are front-page headlines and security is a top concern, I think we need to give the same attention to the most fundamental civic institution of all.

+The Salish Current welcomes letters to the editor responding to or amplifying on subjects addressed in Community Voices.
 If you wish to contribute to Community Voices, please send an email with a subject proposal to Managing Editor Mike Sato (firstname.lastname@example.org) and he will respond with guidelines.